 BIO SCI 38.
-Mind and Memory.
+Mind, Memory, Amnesia, and the Brain.
 4 Units.

 Introduction to neural mechanisms underlying learning and memory.
 Emphasis on molecular changes that mediate memory as well as structures involved in different forms of memory.
 Additionally, examines the biology of memory phenomena, from extraordinary memory to false memory to amnesia.